rabbitshaped/majo-memo/README.md

 * Press **Enter** or click outside the note to save changes.
 * Notes automatically switch between editing and reading modes.

+### Includes
+* Drag-and-drop with a faded note visible.
+* Categories and filtering (in sidebar and searchbar).
+* Local note storage.
+* Search through notes; includes empty state when nothing is found.

 ### Visual personality

 * Randomized washi tape for memo notes.
 * Handwritten-style typography.
 * Different backgrounds for different note types.
 * Cute witch-inspired UI with soft purple tones.
-* Darkmode available in toggle, for dark purple tones (work in progress).
+* Darkmode available in toggle, for dark blue/purple tones.
-* Local storage persists.
-* Search through notes; includes empty state when nothing is found.

 ## Tech Stack